Can I Eat Expired Cucurbita?

 Can I eat Cucurbita that has been stored in the pantry for 8 days?

 It is not recommended to consume Cucurbita that has exceeded its 7-day shelf life in the pantry.
 After 7 days, the quality and safety may be compromised.
-Discard any Cucurbita that has passed its shelf life to prevent foodborne illness.
+Discard any Cucurbita that has passed its shelf life to reduce the risk of foodborne illness.

 How does room temperature storage impact the shelf life of Cucurbita?